Enter Search Criteria

 What is required of an app provider that wants their app included in the App Catalog for FirstNet?

-At minimum, every app in the App Catalog must qualify for the designation of FirstNet Listed.
+At minimum, every app in the App Catalog must qualify for the designation of FirstNet Verified.

-After submission and before inclusion in the App Catalog and designation as FirstNet Listed, the FirstNet review team must confirm:
+After submission and before inclusion in the App Catalog and designation as FirstNet Verified, the FirstNet review team must confirm:

 What is required of an app provider who wants their app to receive the special designation of FirstNet Certified™?

-Every app in the App Catalog must be able to qualify for the designation of FirstNet Listed.
-To be considered for the special designation of FirstNet Certified™ the app providers must complete a more extensive app submission package than that required of a provider who only wishes to attain the designation of FirstNet Listed.
+Every app in the App Catalog must be able to qualify for the designation of FirstNet Verified.
+To be considered for the special designation of FirstNet Certified™ the app providers must complete a more extensive app submission package than that required of a provider who only wishes to attain the designation of FirstNet Verified.

 What is the FirstNet Developer Program?